Tap or click to listen to the latest from Kim in just one minute.

 For those of you wondering how Amazon is getting away with this, the process is outlined in their terms and conditions (those lovely fine-print agreements you need to click before you can get to the good stuff).
 The privacy settings of Alexa acknowledge that your voice recording might be analyzed during regular reviews of Alexa’s performance — even if you opt out of sharing clips with Amazon.

 If you’re looking to get as much of your privacy back from Alexa as possible, your best bet is to access your stored recordings and delete them.
-Click or tap here to learn how to hear all your Alexa recordings and delete them, too.
+Tap or click here to learn how to hear all your Alexa recordings and delete them, too.
+Scroll down to #4.

 These are the same clips that analysts would be combing through, so by curating what analysts can and cannot access, you can enjoy your Alexa device minus the major creep factor.